Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 let nodesApi = new NodesApi(this.alfrescoApi);

 let opts = {
-  'include':  // Array<string> | Returns additional information about the node.
+  'include':  //  | Returns additional information about the node.
 The following optional fields can be requested:
 * allowableOperations
 * association
 * isLink